Post SOVIET Desolation AND seaside melancholia

 We'll spend the entire day to Baikonur, visiting the local museum, the launching site, Baikonur Cosmodrome, the Buran Spacecraft and the memorial houses of Yuri Gagarin, the first man in space, and Sergei Korolev, major figure of practical cosmonautics and rocket engineering.

 Please note: this tour is not meant to coincide with any specific launch date; in case you wish to assist to the actual launch of a manned space rocket, then you ought to book our dedicated Baikonur-only tour.

 In the afternoon we'll transfer to Kyzylorda, a rather anonymous transportation hub, which we’ll simply use as overnight stopover.

 Dinner and overnight in Kyzylorda.

 DAY 13 - Zhezqazghan

 We'll leave Kyzylorda in the morning and head north across the steppes toward the impossible-to-pronounce city of Zhezqazghan, a typical Soviet urban construct built in the very heart of the Kazakh upland along the shores of the Kengirskoe Water Reserve.

-Zhezqazghan is famous for two rather unappealing attractions, to both of which we will, of course, devote our time in town: the vast Kengir Gulag, the site of a daring and shortly successful uprising back in 1954; and the leafy alleys full of trees planted by the Soviet, Russian and now also American and European cosmonauts, who usually land in the steppes surrounding the town upon their return to Planet Earth.
+Zhezqazghan is famous for two mutually contrasting attractions, to both of which we will, of course, devote our time: the gloomy remains of the vast Kengir Gulag (the very site of a daring and shortly successful uprising back in 1954) and the wide and peaceful city alleys lined with trees planted by Soviet, Russian, American and European cosmonauts.

 Dinner and overnight in Zhezqazghan.

 DAY 14 - Karaganda

 We'll depart from Zhezqazghan early in the morning to undertake our longest road-trip up to the quintessentially Soviet town of Karaganda, famous for its curious German heritage.

-Besides the routine stops for food, toilet and photography, we'll break the 8-to-10-hour drive at the desolate Soviet settlements of Karazhal and Atasu, perfect places for some truly depressing photo sessions.
+Besides the routine stops for food, toilet and photography, we'll break the 8-to-10-hour drive at the desolate Soviet urban settlement of Dolinka, home to the gloomy remains of the Karlag, one of the largest labor camps (gulag) functioning during the darkest days of Stalinism.

 Dinner and overnight in Karaganda.